-The Emergence of the CAIO
+The Emergence of the Chief Artificial Intelligence Officer

 Despite VC deal levels plummeting to pre-COVID levels in 2023, some 33% of deployed capital in 2023 went to AI companies (and 10% of all deployed capital was attributed to OpenAI and Anthropic's combined $17 billion in funding).
 Source.